SPURconnect/SPUR-Connect/README.md

 ## Description

-The purpose of this application is to give a traveling business professional the ability to maximize their time and meetings.
-With SPUR Connect users can get real time information on who is located near them and open to meetings.
-This application will make it incredibly easy to message another user, and connect to figure out a time to meet.
-In a clean, professional, intuitive interface users will be able to schedule meetings, record notes, and upload photos of receipts.
+SPUR Connect exists to give traveling business professional a tool to maximize their time and availability by easing the process of making new professional connections, cold-messaging, and scheduling last-minute meetings.
+User can get real time information about currently available users who are located near them and open to setting meetings.
+With a clean, professional, and intuitive mobile-designed interface - users will be able to schedule meetings, send messages, record notes, and upload photos of receipts for business expenditures.

 ## Screenshots